Y

 Judge is an interactive puzzle-solving novel set in the fictional dystopian 1980s nation of The New Republic of Chiu.
 Players step into the shoes of Yao Bang, a government investigator serving the Committee of Justice.

-Narrative themes lean on dystopian and totalitarian thought — inspired by Orwell's 1984 and Arendt's Eichmann in Jerusalem — translated into mechanics the player performs rather than reads.
+Narrative themes lean on dystopian and totalitarian thought, inspired by Orwell's 1984 and Arendt's Eichmann in Jerusalem.
+I translated those ideas into mechanics the player performs rather than reads.

 Contributions